 The erosion LRR rates (Figure 3-12, A) in this analysis range from the highest erosional rate of -4.0 to -3.0 (m/yr) to the highest accretional rate range from 3.0 to 4.0 (m/yr).
 The most frequent LRR rate range is -2.0 to -1.0 (m/yr) accounting for 39% of all transects calculated (n=82).
 The least frequent LRR rate range is the accretion rates greater than 1.0 (m/yr), accounting for 0% of all transects calculated.
 For the NSM calculations (Figure 3-12, B), the highest erosion distance measurements range from -91.8 to -68.5 meters accounting for all transects calculated.
 The NSM maximum accretion distance measurements range from 10.5 to 11 meters, accounting for 1.2% of all transects.
 The most frequent NSM distance measurement range is -45.7 to -22.9 meters accounting for 25.6% of all transects calculated.
 The largest erosion measurement distance is seen at the north end of Deer Island, while the middle has some areas of accretion and less erosion.
 However, the south end of Deer Island has some sharp peaks of erosion, however not as high as the north end.

-Table 3-3 concludes the DSAS NSM results calculated 81.70% of all transects for this time period were a negative distance.
+Table 3-3 summarizes the DSAS NSM results where 81.70% of all transects for this time period were calculated as a negative distance identifying shoreline loss.
 Only 18.29% of the transect resulted in a positive distance.
-The average distance calculated for each transect is -29.1 meters (taking into account positive and negative transects).
-The average of all negative distances is -36.83 meters.
+The average distance calculated for each transect is -29.1 meters.
+The average of all negative distances (all transects where loss was observed) is -36.83 meters.
 The maximum negative distance measured is -91.71 meters, while the maximum positive distance calculated is 10.91 meters.

-Table 3-4 concludes the DSAS LRR calculations for the years 1994 to 2019.
+Table 3-4 summarises the DSAS LRR calculations for the years 1994 to 2019.
 The average LRR rate calculated is -0.95 m/yr.
 The percent of all transects that are erosional is 76.83% (n= 63).
 The maximum value of erosion calculated is -3.32 m/yr, while the maximum value for accretion is 0.62 m/yr.
 The average of all erosional rates is -1.33 m/yr.
 The percent of transects with statistically significant erosion is 69.51%, while the percent of all transects with statistically significant accretion is 10.98%.

 Beta Shoreline Forecasting Analysis for 10 and 20-Year Prediction

-The 10-year prediction (Figure 3-13, A) demonstrates the potential of uniformity of erosion, particularly in the center and south end of Deer Island.
-The north end of Deer Island has an area south of the shoreline bulge that is projected to be eroded by the 10-year prediction.
-The 20-year prediction (Figure 3-13, B) is very similar to the 10-year prediction model, but with more drastic erosion in the north and south.
-A summary of the 10- and 20- year shoreline predictions suggest that erosion may occur on the north and south ends of the western shoreline of Deer Island, with some accretion located around the center of the island.
+The 10-year prediction of shoreline change for Deer Island (Figure 3-13, A) suggests uniform erosion focusing on the center and south end of Deer Island.
+Major predicted changes in shoreline features include the loss of an extensive shoreline region located along the north end of the island in both the 10 and 20-year projections (Figure 3-13, B) with limited accretion predicted for the center of the island.

 Discussion